-Go through the table of "Menstrual Materials" on the next page as a group.
+Go through the table on the next page as a group.

-- Are there any materials missing from the list? - What are some common alternative names, or brands, of these materials in your setting? - Where there any materials on the list you hadn't heard of? - Do you have any pre-existing judgements about materials?
+- Are there any materials missing from the list? - What are some common alternative names, or brands, of these materials in your setting? - Where there any materials on the list you hadn't heard of? - Do you have any pre-existing judgements about materials? - Why are some materials more socially acceptable in your context?